Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Summary and Conclusions

 The observed peak absolute magnitude of the outbursts reaches $M_{g} \sim -16$~mag ($-18$~mag after correcting for the possible host galaxy extinction), which places SDSS1133 as one of the brightest LBV giant eruptions of known Galactic and extragalactic LBVs and SN impostors.
 The observational properties of SDSS1133 (multiple outbursts, broad P-Cygni profile, UV-optical luminosity, high black body temperature of $>10,000$~K) is reminiscent of pre-SN eruptions of SN~2009ip (Sections~\ref{sec:outbursts}, \ref{sec:broad_pcygni}, \ref{sec:broadlines}, and \ref{sec:BBmodel_fitting}), suggesting that SDSS1133 belongs to the hot LBV subclass (Section~\ref{sec:hrd}).
 The persistent P-Cygni absorption feature seen in the hydrogen Balmer lines extends up to $-5,000$~km~s${}^{-1}$.
 The fast ejected materials responsible for the P-Cygni absorption in SDSS1133 likely originate from multiple non-terminal explosive outbursts, rather than radiation-driven stellar winds (Section~\ref{sec:broad_pcygni}).
 We suggest that both of the bright persistent emission and UV-optical outbursts in SDSS1133 are produced by interactions of the ejected shell with CSM and/or different shells (Sections~\ref{sec:broadlines} and \ref{sec:emission_mechanism}).
 The interaction model naturally explains the long-duration SN~IIn-like multi-wavelength photometric and spectroscopic properties of SDSS1133 including X-ray luminosity, persistent broad emission/absorption lines, and blue UV-optical continuum (Sections~\ref{sec:broadlines}, \ref{sec:multiwavelength_sed}, and \ref{sec:emission_mechanism}).

 The origin of the non-terminal explosions is highly debated.
 Among the many theoretical possibilities, we suggest that pulsational pair-instability may provide a viable explanation for the multiple energetic eruptions in SDSS1133, in terms of the energetics and occurence rate of the eruptions (Sections~\ref{sec:outbursts} and \ref{sec:emission_mechanism}).
-If the current activity of SDSS1133 is a bona-fide precursor of a terminal SN explosion, we may be able to observe a few additional giant eruptions and then the terminal SN explosion in future observations (in a few years to a few thousand years).
+If the current activity of SDSS1133 is a bona-fide precursor of a terminal SN explosion, we may be able to observe a few additional giant eruptions and then the terminal SN explosion or collapse to a massive BH in future observations (in a few years to a few thousand years).